Trial Search Results

 within the last 5 years).

-- Have a history of substance abuse or meet criteria for current alcohol abuse or
+- History of substance abuse or meet criteria for current alcohol abuse or dependence

-- Have a self-reported history of sleep apnea or restless leg syndrome (RLS)
+- History (self-reported) of sleep apnea or restless leg syndrome (RLS)

 - Self-report or have a medical record of an unstable comorbid medical or psychiatric